-Consumer Protection Law No. 8 of 1999 is one of several laws and regulations in Indonesia designed to protect consumers.
-However, this law does not adequately protect the home buyers of Violet Garden, Bekasi.
-These consumers are faced with losing their home certificates because they have pledged them to a non-mortgage bank (Maybank).
-In the end, the Central Jakarta Commercial Court ruled the developer bankrupt because of its inability to repay its debts.
-The curator invites buyers to participate in paying off (repaying) the developer's debt, which amounts to approximately fifty percent of the purchase price.
-This investigation uses a normative juridical approach, which is a truth-seeking procedure based on the logic of legal studies from a normative perspective.
-This study analyzes existing secondary legal materials so they can be used as other legal materials.
-The results of this study suggest that a developer or a party from a bank should protect the rights of consumers and not cause problems that lead to material losses experienced by consumers.
-Consumers can file lawsuits against the law because the parties responsible for this case are PT Bank Rakyat Indonesia Tbk, PT Bank Tabungan Negara Tbk, and PT Nusuno Karya, and the elements of unlawful acts have been fulfilled.
-However, there is currently no regulation that specifically regulates how a house can be sold by a developer so that the state can protect consumers.
+This study analyzes the Consumer Protection law in adequately protecting home buyers at Violet Garden, Bekasi.
+These consumers are faced with losing their house certificates because they have guaranteed them to a nonpawnbroker bank (Maybank).
+Finally, the Central Jakarta Commercial Court ruled that the developer was bankrupt because he was unable to pay his debts.
+The curator invites the buyer to participate in paying off the developer's debt, which amounts to approximately fifty percent of the purchase price.
+This investigation uses a normative juridical approach, namely a truth-seeking procedure based on the logic of legal studies from a normative point of view.
+The results of this study are that banks must protect consumer rights and not cause problems that result in material losses experienced by consumers.
+Consumers can file lawsuits because the parties responsible for this case are PT Bank Rakyat Indonesia Tbk, PT Bank Tabungan Negara Tbk, and PT Nusuno Karya, and the element of tort has been fulfilled.
+However, currently, there are no regulations that strictly regulate how a house can be sold by a developer so that the state can protect consumers.